Mannerim

-Mannerim is a semi-rural locality on the Bellarine Peninsula of Victoria, Australia.
+Mannerim is a locality on the Bellarine Peninsula of Victoria, Australia.

 Characterised by hobby farms and wineries, it is centred on the Grubb Road-Bellarine Highway intersection.

 History

 The Post Office opened on 15 June 1893 and closed in 1975.

+Mannerim Primary School opened under its original name of Paywit South State School on 21 May 1891 and closed on 1 January 1974.

 From 1914 to 1920, it was the location of a training camp for covert operations infantry for the war in Europe.

 Heritage listed sites

 Mannerim contains Victorian Heritage Register listed sites, including: